Have you ever been stuck on a road trip inside a car, motorhome or any other vehicle with children under the age of 15?

-Try not to put things where kids can see but can't get too– this will only lead to tantrums.
-Give them a few things to play with a hide everything else.
+Try not to put things where kids can see them but can't get to them– this will only lead to tantrums.
+Give them a few things to play with and hide everything else.
 You can change the toys at each rest stop.

 A lot of these activities will depend on your little (or big!) ones.
 From the age of about 12, Jade would sit quietly with her headphones on, listening to music she'd downloaded.
 The only meltdowns came when she realised she was out of battery and/or wifi.